-- Appropriate filters and appropriate monitoring systems are in place and take care that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Remote learning Where children are being asked to learn online at home our school will refer to and use the links and resources provided by the DfE: safeguarding in schools colleges and other providers and safeguarding and remote education. - Technology and the risks and harms associated with it evolve rapidly.
-We will review our approach to online safety annually, supported by an annual risk assessment.
+- Appropriate filters and appropriate monitoring systems are in place and take care that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Remote learning Where children are being asked to learn online at home our school will refer to and use the links and resources provided by the DfE: safeguarding in schools colleges and other providers and safeguarding and remote education. - > Technology and the risks and harms associated with it evolve rapidly.
+We will review our approach to online safety annually, supported by an annual risk assessment. - Our schools meet the DFE filtering and monitoring standards and cyber security standards.